ruoyuwang1995nya/pfd-kit/docs/usage/guide-on-script.md

             },
     "template_script": "train.json"
 },
-"exploration":{...}
+"exploration":{
+    ...,
+    "test_set_config":{
+        "test_size":0.2
+    }
+    }
 ```
 You need to specify the teacher model style and path to the teacher model file at the `inputs` part.
-Moreover, the relevant setting in the training configuration also needs to be modified, as the distilled model is essentially a simpler model trained from scratch instead of fine-tune.
+The relevant setting in the training configuration also needs to be modified, as the distilled model is essentially a simpler model trained from scratch instead of fine-tune.

+Moreover, a new entry `test_set_config` would be available in the `exploration` section, this setting determines how many labeled frame would serve as the test set (20 % in this case).